AlfrescoArchive/alfresco-anaxes-shipyard/docs/adrs/0004-k8s-cluster-creation.md

 ## Decision

-We will be suggesting customers use kops to create their Kubernetes cluster because ....
+We will be informing customers that we use kops internally and it's the cluster upon which we perform all our testing.

-The summary [report of the comparison](https://ts.alfresco.com/share/page/site/DBP/document-details?nodeRef=workspace://SpacesStore/80101afd-9618-44ad-bf0c-db76fb5e747b) also contains links to the full investigation.

 ## Consequences